sbabcock23/pytryfi/README.md

 * [TryFi](https://tryfi.com/)

 # Version History
+# 0.0.15
+* Enhancement - added Sleep and Nap statistics.
+If the collar doesn't support this feature it defaults to zero.

 # 0.0.14
 * Fix - resolved issue between V1 and V2 of the TryFi collars where the isCharging property doesn't exist in V2.
 This causes failed parsing errors and some users get a ledOn error as a symptom in hass-tryfi (Home Assistant - TryFi implementation)